 - 5 slots available

-- 5 concurrent sessions

 - 45 minutes long

 - Maximum 2 presenters

 - Must be interactive

 - Must assume audience interaction throughout the whole session

 The first listed presenter received complimentary registration and does not receive complimentary lodging.

 Other listed presenters do not receive complimentary registration or lodging.